ezflashiv/EZ-Flash-IV-Client-2014/CSS-Styleguide.md

           </span>
         </nav>

-- When providing multiple visual representations, use "multi-class" pattern rather than "single-class" one.
+- Create composable classes.
 So, don't do this:

         .Button, .Button--green { /* button core styles */ }
         .Button--green { /* styles specific to Green button */ }